ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 ## Compute features

-Compute features for all the instances; add the `--parallel` option to run in parallel
+Compute features for all the instances

 `sparkle compute_features`